jmejia8/Metaheuristics.jl/paper/paper.md

 `Metaheuristics` is a `Julia` package that implements metaheuristic algorithms for solving global optimization problems that can contain constraints, and either single or multiple objectives.
 The package implements an easy-to-use API that let testing without extra configurations among the implemented optimizers, i.e., to `optimize` an objective function $f(x)$ with $x$ in the corresponding `bounds` using optimizer `ECA`, the user can write `optimize(f, bounds, ECA())` to approximate an optimal solution.
 Moreover, `Metaheuristics` provides common features required by the Evolutionary Computing community such as challenging test problems, performance indicators, and other interest utility functions devoted to performance improvement.
-This paper presents the main features and some usage examples to illustrate the usage of this package for optimization.
+This paper presents the main features and some examples to illustrate the usage of this package for optimization.

 # Statement of need